Behind Enemy Lines (2001 film): Production

-In December 1996, it was announced 20th Century Fox had greenlit Behind Enemy Lines from Davis Entertainment based on Scott O'Grady and the Banja Luka incident with David Nutter set to direct.
+In December 1996, 20th Century Fox announced it had greenlit Behind Enemy Lines from Davis Entertainment based on Scott O'Grady and the Banja Luka incident, with David Nutter set to direct.
 In December 1999, it was announced commercial director John Moore had been hired to direct the film as his feature debut with James Van Der Beek attached to star.
 By July 2000, it was announced Van Der Beek had been replaced by Owen Wilson.

-The film was shot at the Koliba Studios in Bratislava, Slovakia and on location in the Slovakian village of Háj (in the village of Háj there is also a prop of an angel from the film).
+The film was shot at the Koliba Studios in Bratislava, Slovakia, and on location in the Slovakian village of Háj (the village of Háj also has a prop of an angel from the film).